 Students conduct research and complete lab-based courses in on-campus facilities that have the same innovative technology and equipment used in the pharmaceutical and biotechnology industry.
 The hands-on, practical training prepares them for high-ranking positions in the pharmaceutical industry or the opportunity to continue their education in a PhD program.

 State of the Art Facilities

-The Campbell University College of Pharmacy & Health Sciences (CPHS) recently completed construction on a new 42,000 square-foot teaching facility, doubling the space in the College's previous facility.
+The Campbell University College of Pharmacy & Health Sciences (CPHS) is housed in a 42,000 square-foot teaching facility.
 Its three floors house classrooms, breakout rooms, admissions and alumni suites, lecture halls, offices, a faculty resource center, and professional association room.
 Close to 6,000 feet is dedicated to laboratory space.

 Elevate Your Career